rodrigocfd/try-iterator/README.md

 ## Motivation

-This crate was born out of the necessity of a fallible version for the [`Iterator::position`](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.position) method, which was asked in [this StackOverflow question](https://stackoverflow.com/q/78218651/6923555).
+This crate was born out of necessity of a fallible version for the [`Iterator::position`](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.position) method, which was asked in [this StackOverflow question](https://stackoverflow.com/q/78218651/6923555).
 Contrary to the equivalent [`try_for_each`](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.try_for_each), the solution is rather cumbersome, which resulted in [this issue](https://github.com/rust-lang/libs-team/issues/361) in the Rust repository.

-Until the standard library adds these methods – if ever –, they are available in this crate.
+Until the standard library adds these fallible methods – if ever –, they are available in this crate.

 ## Usage